hvpaiva/hvpaiva/README.md

 <p>

-  I'm <b>Highlander</b>, Backend Developer from Brazil.
-I'm currently working as Java Backend developer, but I really like to create Haskell algorithms in my spare time.
+  IMy name is **Highlander**, Backend Developer from Brazil.
+I'm currently working as a Java Tech Lead, but I really enjoy creating Haskell algorithms and Kotlin projects in my spare time.

-  I'm studying to become a <b>Java 17 Certified</b>.
+  I'm studying to become a <b>Software Architect</b>.

 </p>